Dorasanipadu

 Dora-sani-padu is a small village near Dwaraka Tirumala in India.
-Dorasanipadu is located in West Godavari district of Andhra Pradesh.
+Dorasanipadu is located in Eluru district district of Andhra Pradesh.
 The nearest railway station is at Eluru located at a distance of more than 10 km.

 Demographics

 As of 2011 Census of India, Dorasinapadu had a population of 3059.
 The total population constitute, 1565 males and 1494 females with a sex ratio of 955 females per 1000 males.
 373 children are in the age group of 0–6 years, with sex ratio of 953.
 The average literacy rate stands at 66.05%.